 The General Misconception

 When you are asked to think about chocolates, what comes to mind.
 Do images of a sweet tasting, brown coloured bar come to mind?
 What if we told you that pure chocolates don’t taste anywhere as sweet as any of the milk or sweetened chocolates that you’re used to, or that pure chocolates are much healthier for consumption.
 If you’re surprised or confused, we want you to know that you aren’t alone.
 The vast majority of the population has such preconceived notions about chocolates’ taste because the chocolates that most people have consumed right from childhood have generally been sweetened, either by milk or by other sweeteners.
 Now that we’ve opened your eyes to this startling revelation, let's continue down the rabbit hole and see how chocolates are made, and where they deviate from their original and authentic taste.
+Speaking of misconceptions, you may be interested in check out the various myths that surround veganism!
+We've covered them in our blog - Myths about Veganism – Vegan Dukan.

 How the Chocolates are made